icra/ISIMIP_Lake_Sector/Hypsographics/GLOBathy/README.md

 ![](Morphometry_ISIMIP3_files/figure-gfm/unnamed-chunk-26-1.png)<!-- -->

-## Saving rasters with basic morphometric parameters for ISIMIP3 using Globathy data exclusively
+## Saving rasters with basic morphometric parameters for ISIMIP3 using GLOBathy data exclusively

 ``` r
 #loading lake_ID of representative lakes for reference to assign values to rasters